-Some of Rochester’s most delicious and authentic Italian cuisine, with a modern rustic atmosphere.
+Some of Rochester’s most delicious and authentic Italian cuisine, with a modern mid-century atmosphere.

 Vegan donuts, need I say more?

-This is Rochester’s only 100% vegan restaurant and their spin on Rochester’s famous “garbage plate” (a hodge-podge of hamburger meat, home fries, and mac salad), which they’ve cleverly named the “Compost Plate,” is a must-try.
+This is Rochester’s only 100% vegan restaurant.
+Their spin on Rochester’s famous “garbage plate” (a hodge-podge of hamburger meat, home fries, and mac salad), which they’ve cleverly named the “Compost Plate,” is a must-try.
 On their menu is an assortment of salads, snacks, and entrees with a “comfort food” appeal.
 They have a rotating kombucha flavor and a display case of vegan baked goods.

 Located in a renovated two-story house, The Owl House serves a variety of locally and seasonally influenced dishes with many vegan options, as well as craft beer, wine, and inventive cocktails.
 Enjoy a meal outside in the back patio on a summer night.
 Try their buffalo cauliflower “wings” with vegan bleu cheese.

 A coffee shop in the morning/ kitchen throughout the day/ bar at night, Locals Only is one of Rochester’s newest and coolest gathering spots.
 They have a menu of both healthy and hearty dishes (their avocado toast is mind-blowing), and inventive cocktails like the Turmeric Mule.

 A casual spot for healthy salads, sandwiches, baked goods, and coffee, with a farmhouse-inspired interior.
 Bring home a loaf of their delicious homemade bread.